-Where radio communications is main method of communicating, then a radio log of transmissions should be recorded.
-Also, there may be an extensive amount of radio transmissions and messages handled by the EOC.
-In order to apply a level of precedence appropriate to the circumstance, the following levels apply:
+A communication log of phone and radio transmissions should be recorded.
+Also, there may be an extensive amount of radio transmissions and phone messages handled by the EOC.
+So, in order to apply a level of precedence appropriate to the circumstance, the following levels apply:

-- "Emergency" message having life and death urgency - "Priority" Important message, request with specific time limit - "Routine" Regular message traffic
+"Emergency" - message having life and death urgency

+- "Priority" Important message, request with specific time limit - "Routine" Regular message traffic